White-faced ibis: Distribution

-The white-faced ibis occurs in Canada, the United States, Central America and the southern half of South America.
+The white-faced ibis occurs in Canada, the United States, and Central America, and a second subspecies inhabits the southern half of South America, east of the Andes Mountains.
 In 2012, the total population size was estimated to be 1.2 million individuals, and increasing.
 The IUCN rates it as being of Least Concern.

-Migration between North and South America does not occur.
+Migration and interchange between North and South American subspecies does not occur.
 Within North America, birds breeding in northern areas of the range move south to wintering areas.
-For example, breeders in northern California and southern Oregon move to wintering areas in southern California and Mexico.
+For example, breeders in northern California and southern Oregon move to wintering areas in southern California and México or Central America.
+Some birds breeding in Yellowstone in Wyoming will overwinter in areas such as Texas and coastal Gulf of Mexico regions.

 Origin

 The white-faced ibis bears a strong resemblance to the related glossy ibis, and in the past was sometimes considered to be a subspecies of the glossy ibis.
 Another theory was that a small population of glossy ibis dispersed to the Americas, which became isolated and evolved into a separate species.
 However, recent molecular phylogenetic studies show that the white-faced ibis may actually be paraphyletic.
 In fact, members of the white-faced ibis populations in the United States appear to be more closely related to glossy ibises than to members of white-faced ibis populations in Southern Brazil.